appwrite/rfc/005-graphql-api.md

 ### Containers

-A new container will be added to the Appwrite network as `appwrite-graphql`.
+A new container could be added to the Appwrite network as `appwrite-graphql`.
+A new container could be used to keep the concern (and scalability) of the GraphQL API separate to the REST API.
+This would give users more control over their Appwrite stack.

 ### Entrypoints